sankaire/fantastic-barnacle/README.md

 ## Start-Api

-- Now that you are in the client dir just add anothe terminal tab and follow the following steps
+- Now that you are in the client directory just add anothe terminal tab and follow the following steps

 ```
 cd ..
 ```

-- then you get into the server dir
+- then you get into the server directory

 ```
 cd server